The Plot (novel): Plot

-Bonner visits Evan's hometown to learn more.
-There, he discovers that Evan's story contains many elements of his actual life: his family home, and members of his family—specifically Evan's sister and her daughter.
-Bonner continues to investigate.
-He assumes Dianna has been threatening him.
+While promoting Crib and its upcoming film adaptation, Bonner meets a radio producer, Anna.
+They begin a romance and eventually marry.
+Bonner begins receiving emails that threaten to expose him for stealing the story of Crib, and these threats escalate to public social media posts.
+Bonner must defend himself to his publisher; even though there is nothing illegal about the way Bonner used Evan's plot, Bonner refuses to admit that he did not conceive the story entirely alone.
+Bonner's team believes him, and he manages to write a third novel that his publisher accepts.
+Bonner visits Evan's hometown to investigate the threats.
+There, he discovers that Evan's story contains many elements of his actual life: his family home, and members of his family—specifically Evan's sister Dianna and her daughter Rose, depicted as Samantha and Maria in Crib.
+Bonner initially suspects Rose, as Dianna is dead; he then surmises that Dianna is the culprit, truly having murdered and replaced Rose.

 Bonner returns home to Anna.
 She serves him dinner as he tells her all that has happened and what he has learned.
-As he becomes groggy and disoriented, Anna reveals that she is Dianna Parker and is the one who has been threatening him.
+As he becomes groggy and disoriented, Anna reveals that she is Dianna Parker and indeed sent the threats.
 She resented her family all her life, after her parents forced her to keep her child while Evan impregnated multiple women with impunity.
 She murdered her parents, and then Rose when the girl suddenly announced her departure after a childhood of indifference to Dianna.
 When Evan, who believed Dianna was dead, sought out Rose so he could sell the family home, he discovered what Dianna had done.
 She was suspicious when he did not contact police, and she learned he was writing the novel.
 She murdered him with his own drugs.
 Then, discovering that Bonner had published his version of the plot, she resolved to marry him and then murder him to reclaim the story.
-She has already fatally poisoned him in his meal.
+He has already consumed the fatal dose of poison she put in his meal.